baldurk/renderdoc/docs/how/how_custom_visualisation.rst

 As with the samplers, these textures are bound by slot and not by name, so while you are free to name the variables as you wish, you must bind them explicitly to the slots listed here.

 .. note::
-  YUV textures may have additional planes bound as separate textures - for D3D this is ``texDisplayYUVArray`` and for Vulkan it's ``texYUV`` above.
+  YUV textures may have additional planes bound as separate textures - for D3D this is ``texDisplayYUVArray`` and for Vulkan it's ``texYUVArray`` above.
 Whether to use these planes or not is specified in the texture dimension variables.

 See Also
 --------